Ninjas-Code-official/food-delivery-ui/README.md

 ## Documentation

-Find the link for the complete documentation of the OLO UI app [here](https://sharan-gohar.gitbook.io/workspace/).
+Find the link for the complete documentation of the Food Delivery UI app [here](https://sharan-gohar.gitbook.io/workspace/).

 ## Get the Latest News